9/11 First Responders Eligible For Compensation

 To qualify for compensation from the VCF and medical treatment from the WTCHP, first responders must have been present in the NYC Toxic Exposure Zone for a certain amount of time.
 Each program defines these time limits and the geographical reach of the Exposure Zone differently.

-The VCF defines the NYC Toxic Exposure Zone as all of lower Manhattan south of Canal Street from the Hudson River to the intersection of Canal Street and East Broadway, north on East Broadway to Clinton Street, and east on Clinton Street to the East River.
+The VCF defines the NYC Toxic Exposure Zone as all of Lower Manhattan south of Canal Street from the Hudson River to the intersection of Canal Street and East Broadway, north on East Broadway to Clinton Street, and east on Clinton Street to the East River.

 The Zone also includes debris removal routes, including the Fresh Kills landfill and barges used to transport rubble.